Global well-posedness and relaxation for solutions of the Fokker-Planck-Alignment equations: Construction of Weak solutions

+The Fisher regularity of the limiting solution is not essential at this point and will be discussed in \sect{ss:Fisher}.

-In order to show that the limiting function is indeed a weak solution of \eqref{e:FPA} we need extra compactness provided by the the classical averaging lemma.
-To apply it let us make a few preparations.
-We can rewrite \eqref{e:FPAee} as
+In order to show that the limiting function is indeed a weak solution of \eqref{e:FPA} we need extra compactness provided by the averaging \lem{l:al}.
+According to \eqref{e:fdiss} -- \eqref{e:fA} all the forces fulfill the assumptions of the lemma uniformly in $\e$.
+To make the solution defined on full time line $\R$ let us fix a time-cutoff function $h\in C^\infty_0(0,T)$, and rewrite \eqref{e:FPAee} as follows